carlosperate/awesome-microbit/README.md

 Do you know about any free event with micro:bits?
 Please add them here, PRs are encouraged!

-- [Using the micro:bit in the Primary Classroom](https://community.computingatschool.org.uk/events/9107) - Join Magda & Aimee from the Micro:bit Educational Foundation on April 22th, as they guide you through set up and getting started with creative projects in the Primary classroom with micro:bit.
 - [Building 3 fun projects with the micro:bit V2](https://www.nordicsemi.com/Events/2021/Webinar-microbit-May) - In this webinar on May 26 Jonny Austin, Micro:bit Foundation CTO, will guide you through building 3 fun projects with the BBC micro:bit V2, each showcasing the V2's new capabilities (e.g. microphone and sound).